 Drought Communities Programme Extension

-Over 450 projects have been funded across New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria and Western Australia, creating jobs, supporting local businesses and improving infrastructure used by communities.
+Over 520 projects have been funded across New South Wales, the Northern Territory, Queensland, South Australia, Tasmania, Victoria and Western Australia, with 343 projects completed (at 22 April 2021).
+The program is closed to new entrants and remaining projects are to be completed by 30 June 2022.

 Drought Communities Outreach Program

-In June 2020, the Australian Government provided $5 million in grant funding to Rotary Australia World Community Service Limited (Rotary) from the Drought Communities Outreach Program.
-Through Rotary, the Government is providing $500 vouchers to farming households facing hardship as a result of the drought.
-Rotary will also support the on-the-ground community outreach activities.
+The Australian Government has provided $7.5 million in grant funding to Rotary Australia World Community Service Limited (Rotary) from the Drought Communities Outreach Program to support farming households facing hardship as a result of the drought.
+Rotary is providing $500 vouchers to meet immediate household expenses and supporting the National Drought and North Queensland Flood Response and Recovery Agency’s outreach activities.
+The program ends on 31 December 2021.

 The Australian Government is investing in current and emerging regional leaders to further develop current leadership and resilience skills to support their local communities through future economic challenges.
-The Building Strong, Resilient Regional Leaders initiative will invest $5 million over three years from 2020-21 to engage a training provider to deliver place based leadership training.
+The Building Resilient Regional Leaders Initiative (Pilot) is investing $5 million over two years from 2021‑22 to 2022‑23 to deliver place based leadership training in regional communities.
 Local leaders have a significant role to play in boosting the resilience and vibrancy of their community.
-Recent events, such as floods, bushfires and the COVID-19 pandemic have tested local regional leaders in unprecedented ways and it is more important than ever to ensure leaders are supported to develop their skills and tenacity.
+Recent events, such as floods, bushfires and the COVID‑19 pandemic have tested local regional leaders in unprecedented ways and it is more important than ever to ensure leaders are supported to develop their skills and tenacity.
 Investing in the leadership capacity within regional communities by supporting resilience training and development for leaders will ensure adaptability and togetherness into the future.
+It is expected providers will be engaged in the second half of 2021.

 Continued Funding for the Regional Australia Institute

-The Australian Government will continue its investment to the Regional Australia Institute (RAI) Intergovernmental Shared Inquiry Program, committing a further $400,000 over two years from 2020-21 towards the research program.
-The Intergovernmental Shared Inquiry Program is a collaborative partnership between RAI, governments with regional development responsibilities, and a select number of universities.
+The Australian Government is continuing its investment in the Regional Australia Institute (RAI) Intergovernmental Shared Inquiry Program (ISIP), committing a further $400,000 over two years from 2020-21 towards the research program.
+The Intergovernmental Shared Inquiry Program is a collaborative partnership between Regional Australia Institute, governments with regional development responsibilities, and a select number of universities.
 The research and policy program explores opportunities and challenges facing regional communities—now and into the future—to better inform and coordinate government policy responses.
+The Intergovernmental Shared Inquiry Program is an ongoing program of work for Regional Australia Institute, which is collaborating with its partners on future research priorities.

-The Australian Government will also contribute $4.6 million over two years from 2020-21 towards RAI’s National Awareness Campaign.
-This will promote the benefits and opportunities of living in regional Australia, helping to recover from recent crises such as COVID-19, the summer bushfires, drought and flood events.
+The Australian Government is contributing $4.6 million over two years from 2020-21 towards Regional Australia Institute’s National Awareness Campaign.
+This is to promote the benefits and opportunities of living in regional Australia, helping to recover from recent crises such as COVID‑19, the summer bushfires, drought and flood events.
+The Regional Australia Institute’s National Awareness Campaign, Move to More, was officially launched by the Deputy Prime Minister in March 2021.
+Expected activities for 2021-22 include the launch of the Population Mobility tool, the Annual Regional Jobs Report and the Regions Rising Summit and Series for 2022.

 Better Data Use to Support Delivery for Regional Australians